IBM/cloud-pak-deployer/documentation/cognos_authorization/Cognos Authorization.md

 If a user is already associated with the Cognos Analytics instance, keep its original membership and do not update the membership

+## Pre-requisites
+Prior to running the script, ensure:
+- LDAP configuration in IBM Cloud Pak for Data is completed and validated
+- Cognos Analytics instance is provisioned and running in IBM Cloud Pak for Data
+- The role(s) that will be associated with the User Group are present in IBM Cloud Pak for Data

 ## Usage of the Script
 The script is available in automation-roles/50-install-cloud-pak/cp4d-service/files/assign_CA_authorization.sh